Gems of the Seine & Unforgettable Douro with Lisbon

 Explore the region with one of this morning’s Scenic Freechoice excursions:

 Active tour of Porto including cable car: Travel from Porto to Gaia (or Vila Nova de Gaia) where you’ll take a cable car ride to the Dom Luis bridge, which crosses the Douro River.
-Walk across the bridge towards Porto Cathedral, São Bento railway station, and the bustling street of Rua das Flores.
+Set out on an active walk across the bridge towards Porto Cathedral, São Bento railway station, and the bustling street of Rua das Flores.

-Decorative blue tiles are synonymous with Portugal and this afternoon you will learn about their history while creating a masterpiece of your own during a tile painting workshop.
+Decorative blue tiles azulejos are synonymous with Portugal and this afternoon you will learn about their history while creating a masterpiece of your own during a tile painting workshop on board.

 Entre-os-Rios